-- Release latch: Slide this latch to the left to access the light path diagnostics - System-error LED: When this LED is lit, it indicates that a system error has occurred.
-An LED on the light path diagnostics panel is also lit to help isolate the - · Locator LED: When this LED is lit, it has been lit remotely by the system administrator to aid in visually locating the server. - Hard disk drive activity LED: When this LED is flashing, it indicates that a SAS hard disk drive is in use. - Power-on LED: When this LED is lit and not flashing, it indicates that the server is turned on.
+- Release latch: Slide this latch to the left to access the light path diagnostics panel. - System-error LED: When this LED is lit, it indicates that a system error has occurred.
+An LED on the light path diagnostics panel is also lit to help isolate the error. - · Locator LED: When this LED is lit, it has been lit remotely by the system administrator to aid in visually locating the server. - In multi-node configurations, when this LED flashes during startup, it indicates that the server is the primary node.
+When this LED is lit during startup, it indicates that the server is a secondary node. - Hard disk drive activity LED: When this LED is flashing, it indicates that a SAS hard disk drive is in use. - Power-on LED: When this LED is lit and not flashing, it indicates that the server is turned on.
 When this LED is flashing, it indicates that the server is turned off and still connected to an ac power source.
 When this LED is off, it indicates that ac power is not present, or the power supply or the LED itself has failed.